Sikandar-irfan/GAT-RISC-V-Roadshow/README.md

-# Workshop Documentation 📚
+# Workshop Documentation

-This repository contains essential documentation for workshop setup and technical specifications.
+Welcome to the VSDSquadron Mini RISC-V Development Board workshop documentation!
+This comprehensive guide contains all the essential information you need for setup and development.
+The VSDSquadron Mini is an innovative RISC-V development board designed for education and development, featuring the CH32V003F4U6 chip with a 32-bit RISC-V core based on the RV32EC instruction set.
+This documentation will walk you through the process of setting up your workshop, understanding the technical specifications, and getting started with development.

 ## Table of Contents